zis3c/stem-bot/INSTALLATION.md

 4.  **Create Required Tabs**:
     *   **Tab 1 Name**: `Registrations`
     *   **Structure for `Registrations` Sheet** (Important!):
-### 3. Google Sheet Setup
         Ensure your sheet has the following columns (Order is critical):

 | Col | Field |
 | :--- | :--- |